Vision Care Info

 Bill information, related resources, and updates are more distinguished.
 Contributing to the cause by contacting your Congressmen or state representative remains easy with a stickied call-to-action on the right-side of the page, which opens a form that will do the hard work for you.

-Every page received big organizational update, with links, resources, and information getting clearly segmented and labeled.
+Every page received a big organizational update, with links, resources, and information getting clearly segmented and labeled.

 Passing along these finished artifacts, along with a sitemap, was the end of my involvement with this project.